 - Once the timer goes off, allow the pressure to release for 4-5 minutes and then use the quick release method before opening the lid.

 - Serve with chopped chives or scallions and extra lemon on the side.
-A dollop of full-fat natural yoghurt or coconut yoghurt (or other vegan option) is gorgeous stirred in.
+A dollop of full-fat natural yoghurt or coconut yoghurt (or other vegan option) is gorgeous when stirred in.